 (iii) Square (Requires Weebly Business or Performance plans – see more information below)

-Square is a very fast growing payment processor and you probably know of them as the tiny credit card processor that plugs into a smartphone so people can make payments with their mobile phones (so you can accept payments in person).
+Square is a very fast growing payment processor who own Weebly.
+You probably know of them as the credit card processor that plugs into a smartphone so people can make payments with their mobile phones (so you can accept payments in person).

 Your funds are deposited into your bank account in 1 – 2 business days which is much faster than Stripe.

 Just like Stripe, your customers’ entire checkout process from the beginning to the end will remain on your website and is branded as your own shopping cart.